ophwug/docs/README.md

 OBD-C Cable Pinout: https://github.com/commaai/hardware/blob/master/harness/OBD-C.sch.pdf

 Nearly all pins are expected to be connected.
-There is not much redundancy for data lines in the OBD-C cable, so if it is partially damaged, the device will not work properly.
+Sometimes people use a cable from their own collection but if it does not work, it is usually due to missing wires/pins.
+There is not much redundancy for data lines in the OBD-C cable, so if it is partially damaged or incomplete, the comma device will not work properly.
 The lines are also rather small and thin.

-Last but not least, if you're using a cable you provide yourself, it must all all wires inside of it.
-Sometimes people use a cable from their own collection but it does not work which is usually due to this.
+USB-C is more tolerant and might even downgrade successfully, OBD-C is and cannot.

 Simple and cheap USB-C Cable Testers (no smarts, just pin testing, and heed the warnings on it to never plug it into a real device):